google/android-emulator-container-scripts/README.md

 *Note that this is still an experimental feature and we recommend installing this tool in a [python virtual environment](https://docs.python.org/3/tutorial/venv.html).
+Please file issues if you notice that anything is not working as expected.

 # Requirements